-- Identification of locally available plants belonging to the families mentioned under module and has to submit a photo album instead of record.
+3. Students must workout at least one member of the every families mentioned in module IV, and has to submit a photo album instead of record.
 The photo album must be based on APG system of classification and it should carry details like systematic position, GPS location, date, name and reg. no. of the student etc. Separate images clearly showing habitat, habit, inflorescence type, single flower, floral parts etc. of the plant should be represented.